PavanRangani/docs/docs/prd/philanthropy/overview.md

 Generally Non profit organization raise funds for different different type of projects.
 So Grant can be given for different projects within same organization.

-This module is applicable only for Individual, Joint, Foundation, Trust type of legal entities .
-For Partnership and Estate, this module is not applicable.
+For Estate, this module is not applicable.

 #### What is Contribution?